 Corobrik Architectural Student of the Year Programme

-Corobrik's donation policy focuses mainly on the donation of building materials (that Corobrik manufactures) to causes within previously disadvantaged communities in and around Corobrik's operations and financial contributions to charities
+Corobrik's donation policy focuses mainly on the donation of building materials that Corobrik manufactures, to causes within previously disadvantaged communities in and around Corobrik's operations and financial contributions to charities supporting the needy.

 Date Established: 1902